fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * Apply `[<EnsuresNotNull>]` if applicable to anything that may throw on `null` (if that exists)
 * Apply `[<AssertsTrue>]` and/or `[<AssertsFalse>]` if applicable to anything that may assert

 This also means that some internal helper functions could be done away with.
 For example, [`String.emptyIfNull`](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/FSharp.Core/string.fs#L16) is not publically consumable, and is effectively a way to enforce that incoming `string` types aren't `null`.
-This would make all `String.` functions now only accept non-nullable strings.
+This would make all `String.` functions now only accept non-nullable strings (should such a decision be made).

 This will be a nontrivial effort, not unlike efforts to selectively annotate CoreFX libraries.